Stock futures trade cautiously ahead of earnings, Fed meeting

 Investors are waiting to hear what the U.S. central bank says this week about the economy’s prospects and what it plans to do on interest rates.

 The Tuesday earnings calendar includes five Dow members.
+3M reported a 12 percent drop in revenue as demand for its products was impacted by the coronavirus.

+Pfizer said second-quarter earnings fell 32 percent due to the pandemic as well as competition.

-3M, Pfizer, Raytheon and McDonald's in the morning and Visa in the afternoon.
+Raytheon and McDonald's will also report Tuesday morning.
+Visa will present results in the afternoon.

 Investors will also get the latest on home prices with S&P CoreLogic Case-Shiller report for May.